 The project is demonstrably building confidence and self-belief in the young participants, with one child saying they “enjoyed every moment” and another being seen as “really coming out of her shell.”

-The Chester Bluecoat Charity is delighted to be able to support this initiative, with Tim Mann, the chair of the grant giving boards saying “The Chester Bluecoat Charity is delighted to be the financial supporters of this partnership with Chester Zoo.
+Tim Mann, the chair of the grant giving board at The Chester Bluecoat Charity says “The charity is delighted to be the financial supporters of this partnership with Chester Zoo.
 This conservation, education and engagement scheme will allow disadvantaged young people from the area to access opportunities to improve their wellbeing through connecting with nature, increase their conservation related and transferable skills and to take part in Chester Zoo’s inspiring learning programmes.”